Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 Introduction

-The JJY standard time and frequency signal transmitting station, launched in Kemigawa on January 30, 1940 [1-3], was a major milestone in Japan’s advancement in precision time and frequency control.
-As the second national standard time and frequency radio station in the world (after WWV/USA, 1939) [6], JJY pioneered the dissemination of highly stable time and frequency signals using crystal oscillators and innovative broadcasting methods.
-It laid the foundation for synchronized communications, scientific measurements, and industrial automation in both pre- and post-war Japan, continuing to influence time and frequency infrastructure today.
+The JJY Standard Time and Frequency Signal Transmitting Station, inaugurated in Kemigawa on January 30, 1940 [1–3], marked a pivotal moment in Japan’s advancement in precision timekeeping.
+As the world’s second national standard time and frequency radio station—following WWV in the United States (1939) [6]—JJY pioneered the continuous dissemination of highly stable signals using quartz crystal oscillators and innovative shortwave broadcasting techniques.
+This achievement laid the foundation for synchronized communications, scientific measurement, and industrial automation in both prewar and postwar Japan, and continues to influence national infrastructure today.

-Photo 1 Standard Signal Transmitting Station (call sign: JJY) in 1940
+Photo 1 Overall View of Kemigawa Standard Signal Transmitting Station (call sign: JJY) in 1940

 [Piction] Official announcement by Japan Gov.: Ministry of Communications Notification No. 1, on January 6, 1940.